 The loan to value is the percentage of the property value that you are borrowing and will have a bearing on the deal that you can get.
 For more information visit our dedicated page for home valuations.

 Is Remortgaging a good idea?

 Remortgaging can be an effective way to save money on your monthly mortgage repayments.
 Remortgage is essentially switching your current mortgage product to a new provider, usually at a lower interest rate.
-Mortgages will often have a time-limited offer lasting two to five years at the start of the deal, but once this runs out you could be on a much higher rate of interest.
-So remortgaging to a new deal with a new provider could be a great way of getting another time-limited offer and save you some money.
+Mortgages will often have a time-limited offer lasting two to five years at the start of the deal.

 Can I change mortgage deals if I have poor credit?

-If you have suffered financial problems since your initial mortgage was obtained, we can struggle to get a mortgage changed to a new deal, and that might include the door to your current lender.
+If you have experienced financial difficulties since acquiring your original mortgage, obtaining a mortgage modification to a new deal can be challenging, potentially closing the door to your current lender.

 As your circumstances have changed, the fact they gave you your initial mortgage is no guarantee they will agree to offer a remortgage deal.
 Even if they do, the terms they offer might be less favourable than your current deal.

 Having an adverse credit score can be an obstacle and present a real challenge to be overcome.

 If you are in this position take heart, as a bad credit score does not necessarily mean that you’ll be unable to remortgage your property.
 There are likely to be options available to you.